colugomusic/ez/README.md

 }

 void realtime_safe_audio_thread() {
   // Get the latest published version of the value.
-This is lock-free. auto v = value_.read(ez::audio);
+This is realtime-safe. auto v = value_.read(ez::audio);
   // As long as we hold at least one reference to v,
   // this version of the value will not be reclaimed.